 The Notes will not be secured by any of our assets.
 As a result, the Notes will be effectively subordinated to all our existing secured indebtedness as well as any secured indebtedness that we may incur in the future, or any indebtedness that is initially unsecured to which we subsequently grant a security interest, to the extent of the value of the assets securing such indebtedness.
-As of March 31, 2022, we had aggregate outstanding secured indebtedness of approximately \$51.0 million, consisting of \$23.3 million outstanding on the Wells Fargo Loan, and \$26.9 million outstanding under the Churchill Facility and \$750,000 outstanding under the NHB Mortgage.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
-Loans under the Churchill Facility are secured by a first priority security interest on the mortgage loans pledged as collateral under the facility, loans under the Wells Fargo Loan are collateralized by our portfolio of short-term securities held at Wells Fargo and the NHB Mortgage is secured by first mortgage liens on our current corporate headquarters and our new corporate headquarters.
+As of the date of this prospectus supplement, we had aggregate outstanding secured indebtedness of approximately \$33.1 million, consisting of \$13.2 million outstanding on the Wells Fargo Margin Loan Account, and \$19.1 million outstanding under the Churchill Facility and \$750,000 outstanding under the NHB Mortgage.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the Notes.
+Loans under the Churchill Facility are secured by a first priority security interest on the mortgage loans pledged as collateral under the facility, loans under the Wells Fargo Margin Loan Account are collateralized by our portfolio of short-term securities held at Wells Fargo and the NHB Mortgage is secured by first mortgage liens on our current corporate headquarters and our new corporate headquarters.